Volunteers make a world of difference!

 The talents, skills, time and energy donated by our volunteers are a valued resource.

-Each year, more than 1,200 dedicated volunteers help the Center serve the LGBTQ and HIV communities in North Texas.
+Each year, more than 1,200 dedicated volunteers help the Center serve the LGBTQIA+ and HIV communities in North Texas.
 Many individuals donate their time by working in the Center’s Health Campus serving up hot meals and stocking the food pantry for the HIV nutrition program.

 This week we spoke with Dennis Wilson, a regular volunteer at our Health Campus.
 Here’s what he had to say about his reason for volunteering at Resource Center.